Skip to Content

 Fruit Care

-While I do a lot more fruit pruning in February, fruit trees like peach, apricot, cherry, pear, and apple can still be pruned at this time.
-Once you have gotten you fruit trees pruned, or if you are in an off-pruning year, you can now apply dormant oil or copper fungicide as needed.
-Apply dormant oil to apples and pears, and copper to peaches and cherries.
-Apricots are more sensitive and usually do not need to be treated.
+• Dormant Sprays - If your trees are pruned or in an off-pruning year, you can now apply a dormant oil or copper fungicide as needed.
+Apply dormant oil to apples and pears and copper to peaches and cherries.
+Apricots are more sensitive and typically do not need to be treated.

-As your strawberries begin to grow, remove any mulch from the plants to increase airflow around them.
+• Strawberry Care - As your strawberries begin to grow, remove any mulch from the plants to increase airflow around them.
 Now is the time to add fertilizer, preferably a nitrogen source.
 Urea is recommended at 1/4 lb. per 1000 square feet.
 You can also apply compost or compost tea.

 Flower Garden Care in March